mengfanxu1997/mengfanxu1997.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.mccormick.northwestern.edu/industrial/people/graduate-students/phd-students-on-job-market.html'>Ph.D. candidate in IEMS at Northwestern</a>.
+subtitle: <a href='https://www.mccormick.northwestern.edu/industrial/people/graduate-students/phd-students-on-job-market.html'>Ph.D. candidate in IEMS at Northwestern and incoming assistant professor at UMass Amherst</a>.

 profile:
   align: right